Skip to main content

 Once you’re satisfied with your filter, click Apply Filter to view a list of contacts matching your filter conditions and criteria.

-Import Contacts in Bulk via CSV
+Import contacts in bulk via CSV

-CSV limits & requirements (read first)
+CSV limits and requirements (read first)

 TL;DR